 If you would like to return your product for any reason, here is how.
 But before shipping it back to us, bear in mind that you:

-Please make sure the shipment is trackable as we take no responsibility for package loss.
+Make sure the shipment is trackable as we take no responsibility for package loss.

 After receiving your package, we’ll refund your payment, including delivery costs, within 14 days from the date we were notified about your return.
 Refunds will be sent to the card-issuing bank unless you specify other means.